Richard Warren: Mayflower

-At the time of the Mayflower's voyage in 1620, Richard and his wife had five daughters: Mary, Ann, Sarah, Elizabeth and Abigail.
-But Richard came on the Mayflower alone, deciding to wait until conditions in the New World were satisfactory before bringing over his family.
+At the time of Mayflowers voyage in 1620, Richard and his wife had five daughters: Mary, Ann, Sarah, Elizabeth and Abigail.
+But Richard came on Mayflower alone, deciding to wait until conditions in the New World were satisfactory before bringing over his family.
 Governor William Bradford recalled of that time, "Mr. Richard Warren, but his wife and children were lefte behind, and came afterwards."

-The Mayflower departed Plymouth, England on 6/16 September 1620.
+Mayflower departed Plymouth, England, on 6/16 September 1620.
 The small, 100 ft ship had 102 passengers and a crew of about 30–40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the ship's timbers to be badly shaken with caulking failing to keep out sea water, and with passengers, even in their berths, lying wet and ill.
 This, combined with a lack of proper rations and unsanitary conditions for several months, contributed to what would be fatal for many, especially the majority of women and children.
 On the way there were two deaths, a crew member and a passenger, but the worst was yet to come after arriving at their destination when, in the space of several months, almost half the passengers perished in the cold, harsh, unfamiliar New England winter.

 On 9/19 November 1620, after about three months at sea, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
 After several days of trying to sail south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on 11/21 November.
 The Mayflower Compact was signed that day.
 Richard Warren's name appears 12th in the list, according to Nathaniel Morton's enumeration of it.